 Travel Camera: While is it increasing popular to use phones to capture the sights when traveling, we recommend upgrading to an actual camera for better photos.
-We use a Canon Rebel with an 18-135mm lens – and carry a pocket-sized Canon Powershot as a backup.
+We use a Canon Rebel with an 18-135mm lens – and carry a pocket-sized Canon Powershot as a budget backup camera.

 Getting Around Chiang Mai

-If you are wondering how to get around Chiang Mai Old City, it’s simple: Walk.
-However, if you are leaving the city center – or trying to get from one end to the other in the heat of the day, you can catch a ride.
+If you are wondering how to get around Chiang Mai Old City, it’s simple: Walk!
+However, if you are leaving the town center – or trying to get from one end to the other in the heat of the day, you can catch a ride.

-There are public buses, but we have never used one.
-The most popular mode of transport in the city is the Songthaew.
+There are public buses in Chiang Mai, but we have never used one.
+The most popular mode of transport is the Songthaew.
 The pick-up truck has two rows of benches in the bed of the truck; riders hail the truck, tell the driver the destination and hop in the back.
-Rides start at 30 baht per person (and make other stops along the way for other passengers).
+Rides typically start at 30 baht per person and make stops along the way for other passengers.

 Our preferred method of getting around the city is via GRAB taxis.
-Just like Uber, GRAB taxis are requested via a mobile app.
-What we like best about GRAB is that we can clearly define where it is we want to go, the fare is displayed prior to booking and we can track our driver for pick up and en-route.
+Just like Uber, GRAB taxis are requested via a mobile app and we can clearly define where it is we want to go, the fare is displayed prior to booking and we can track our driver for pick up and en-route.
 The fares are extremely affordable, with most rides costing less than a couple of dollars.

 How To Get to Chiang Mai, Thailand

 We think the best place to stay in Chiang Mai is the Old Town.
-Both times we visited the city, we found places to stay in Chiang Mai City Center – and, honestly, can’t imagine booking accommodations elsewhere.
+On all of our visits we found places to stay in Chiang Mai City Center – and, honestly, can’t imagine booking accommodations elsewhere.